 \section{Summary and Discussion}

-To summarize, we have hypothesized that silicene and germanene are narrow gap Mott Insulators, unlike the wide belief that they are Dirac metals, like graphene.
-In making our proposal we have relied heavily on a synthesis of existing theoretical work and phenomenology.
-We have used ARPES and STM results.
+To summarise, we have hypothesized that silicene and germanene are narrow gap Mott Insulators.
+This challenges the widely held belief that they are a Dirac metal, like graphene.
+In making our proposal we have relied heavily on a synthesis of theory and phenomenology.
+We have used ARPES, STM and recent conductivity results.
 Mott's arguments, quantum chemical insights and extensive theoretical study of graphene and silicene has helped us in our proposal.
 Using known results we discussed various solutions for our model, including spectral function of a hole in a Mott insulator, absence of Landau level splitting, superconductivity and so on.
 Unconventional superconducting order namely d + id and high Tc's was also discussed.
-We also introduced a model to discuss structural reconstructions, that is also ubiquitous in silicene and nearly absent in graphene.

-An important support for Mott localization comes from our translation of the quantum chemical results of Sheka to solid state terminology.
+An important support for Mott localization comes from our translation of the quantum chemical results of Sheka \cite{Sheka1,Sheka2} to solid state terminology.
 Sheka studies nano silicene clusters and finds an extensive radicalization.
 Radicalization is extracted using a procedure that uses spin polarized (antiferromagnetic) ab-initio solutions.
 This interesting quantum chemical approximation is less known in solid state context.
 As indicated earlier we equate \textit{radicalization in finite systems to Mott localization in extended solid state context}.
 Thus Sheka's finding of extensive radicalization and alleged unstable silicene is a conservative evidence for narrow gap Mott insulator formation and strongly exchange coupled spins.

 We have ignored spin-orbit coupling in the present paper, simply to focus on the key physics of strong correlations.
 Spin orbit coupling will play its own, important unique role, some what different from standard band insulator or semi metal.
-Within the context of semimetallic graphene interesting consequences of spin orbit coupling are being studied \cite{Liu,Ezawa,Nagaosa}.
+Within the context of semi metallic graphene interesting effects of spin orbit coupling are being studied \cite{Liu,Ezawa,Nagaosa}